elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> JavaScript was initially named "Live
-      Script," but because of the popularity of Java.
-It was renamed too JavaScript as a play on the notoriety of the Java programming language, but they are considerably different.
-JavaScript is a high-level programming language, and Java is a mid-level programming language.
+      <strong>Interview Response:</strong> In 1995, JavaScript was created by Brendan Eich at Netscape Communications Corporation, originally named Mocha and then Live Script, before being renamed to JavaScript.
+The name was chosen to capitalize on Java's popularity and attract Java developers to the web.
+Despite its name, JavaScript is a distinct language with its own unique syntax and features.
     </div>
   </div>
 </details>